 Psychological attributes like resilience are often talked about as an individual characteristic, but resilience is a property of teams and organisations as well.
 Resilience is built through trust.
 The way your organisation mitigates changes and setbacks depends on how you manage trust in the face of adversity— and what keeps teams resilient is a high level of trust.

-Here’s some insight on what your organisation can do to prepare against major company setbacks.
+Here’s some insight on how to survive a business setback, and what your organisation can do to prepare against setbacks now.

 Well, that hurt.
 What can we do to get by?